• Refer a Friend

 You’ll need to provide some information if you’re opening an account at a new bank or credit union.
 Before getting started, make sure to have the following information and documents handy:

-• Contact info you’d like to link to the account, including a residential address, phone number and email
+• Contact info you’d like to link to the account, including your residential address and mailing address if you have one, phone number and email

 • Social Security number or tax ID number